ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToConnectToSMB.md

 Li-Ion batteries are affected by the same problems as other lithium based batteries.
 This means that overcharge, over-discharge, over-temperature, short circuit, crush and nail penetration may all result in a catastrophic failure, including the pouch rupturing, the electrolyte leaking, and fire.
 {: .smb-warning }

+### Turning on the SMB payload
-In order to power-up the computer on the SMB use the [Payload Power Switch](images/SMB_Backpanel.png).
+In order to power-up the computer on the SMB use the [Payload Power Switch](../images/SMB_Backpanel.png).
 Close the lid of the switch to prevent shut-down by mistake.

 ## Connecting to the SMB